manel1874/libscapi/README.md

 libscapi is the Open source C++ library for implementing high performance secure two-party and multiparty computation protocols (SCAPI stands for the "Secure Computation API").
 It provides a reliable, efficient, and highly flexible cryptographic infrastructure.

-The latest release can be found here.
-Alternately you can simply clone the repository to get the latest and greatest.

 Libscapi is developed by [Bar Ilan University Cryptography Research Group](http://crypto.biu.ac.il/).
 The goal of libscapi is to promote research by Academy and Industry practitioners in this field by providing:

 - A consistent API over Primitives, Mid-Layer Protocols, Interactive Mid-Layer Protocols and Communication Channels, simplifying the development and evaluation fo new protocols.
 We focus on keeping libscapi easy to build and use.
 - Integrating best performance open-source implementations by other Academy Research Institutes.
 - High Performance implementation on standard Linux & Intelx64 Architecture.
 We use modern techniques like Intel Intrinsics  Instructions, Pipelining and TCP optimizations.
-However, we avoid using techniques that are too advanced or not available on common platforms (such as Intel AVX-512 and DPDK, GPGPU exc).
-- Provide a common platfrom for benchmarking different alogirthms and implementations

 ## libscapi Modules
 - __Primitives__: Dlog, Cryptographic Hash Function, HMAC and KDF, Pseudorandom Functions and Permutations, Pseudo Random Generator, Trapdoor Permutation, Random Oracle (to be elaborated)